 We fund research studies, purchase equipment for bee research labs at universities, support graduate students and provide scholarships to develop bee scientists and encourage their pursuit of science-based solutions to the honey bee challenges we face today, and also for the future.

-We are a non-profit 501 (c) (5) organization governed by a nine-member board.
+We are a non-profit 501 (c) (5) organization governed by a ten-member board.
 Our board members are beekeepers representing the major national beekeeping organizations from various perspectives.
 Five scientific advisors review research proposals and provide recommendations to the board.